 laser irradiation.
 This system realized a pressure of 300 GPa and 2,000 °C. However, this powerful system has a drawback: the sample size is limited.
-To realize such extraordinary highpressure conditions that exceed 200 GPa, the current limit of the gap between these two diamonds is $10\,\mu\mathrm{m}$ ( $\mu\mathrm{m}=10^{-6}\,\mathrm{m}$ ) and the sample must be less than half that of the gap.
+To realize such extraordinary high-pressure conditions that exceed 200 GPa, the current limit of the gap between these two diamonds is $10 \,\mu\text{m} \,(\mu\text{m} = 10^{-6} \,\text{m})$ and the sample must be less than half that of the gap.
 The scattering and diffraction intensities of X-rays irradiated onto such a small sample are very weak, which significantly limits the information that can be obtained.
 Fortunately, the capabilities of SPring-8 can overcome this drawback.
-"The highly brilliant X-rays obtained at BL10XU of SPring-8, which are $10^8$ times brighter than those obtained from existing conventional X-ray sources, finally allowed us to obtain useful data," says Dr. Hirose.
+"The highly brilliant X-rays obtained at BL10XU of SPring-8, which are 10^8 times brighter than those obtained from existing conventional X-ray sources, finally allowed us to obtain useful data," says Dr. Hirose.